GitauHarrison/notes/java/getting_started_with_java.md

     OpenJDK 64-Bit Server VM Corretto-17.0.5.8.1 (build 17.0.5+8-LTS, mixed mode, sharing)
     ```

-For more installation details, you can refer to the [Correto documentation](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/generic-linux-install.html).
+For more installation details, you can refer to the [Corretto documentation](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/generic-linux-install.html).

-## First Java Code
+## Quickstart

 Let us create a new Java program as follows: